AmericanMedicalAssociation/AMA-style-guide/README.md

 # Living Style Guide for AMA
 This is the living style guide for the American Medical Association.
-It is a tool to help the web and marketing teams maintain consistent design and hierarchy throughout the AMA branding.
+It is a platform-agnostic tool to empower employees and vendors to maintain consistent design and hierarchy throughout the AMA digital ecosystem.

-This style guide is a compilation of [atomic components](http://bradfrost.com/blog/post/atomic-web-design/) that have been specifically to the needs of AMA.
-By documenting and assembling this reference of patterns, we are able to build consistently, reuse code, and [see all of our patterns in one place](https://americanmedicalassociation.github.io/AMA-style-guide/).
+This style guide is a compilation of [atomic components](http://bradfrost.com/blog/post/atomic-web-design/) that have been specifically tailored to the needs of AMA.
+By documenting and assembling this collection of patterns, we are able to build consistently, reuse code, and [see all of our patterns in one place](https://americanmedicalassociation.github.io/AMA-style-guide/).

 ## To begin working: